vladysor/SensEdu/docs/Projects/EMG.md

 }
 ```

-You can find our final expanded sketch at `/projects/EMG-BioInputs/EMG-BioInputs.ino`.
-The main difference would be that after reset we send all configuration data to MATLAB like sampling frequency, buffer size etc., and another thing that the measurement is triggered by MATLAB at each iteration to simplify data symncronization.
+The final expanded sketch is available at `/projects/EMG-BioInputs/EMG-BioInputs.ino`.
+It differs from above snippets in that it sends all configuration data to MATLAB during initialization.
+Additionally, the measurement process is triggered by MATLAB at each iteration to simplify data synchronization.

 ### Data transfer

-Arduino GIGA R1 doesn't use typical UART interface and instead it uses USB communication abstracted to behave like a serial link.
-This implementation makes connection baudrate independent, number in `Serial.begin()` has no effect on actual transfer speed.
-You can find how USB is internally implented on Figure 793 (Page 2747) of [STM32H747 Reference Manual] as OTG_FS and then USB0 at [Arduino GIGA R1 Schematics].
+Arduino GIGA R1 doesn't use a typical UART interface for serial communication.
+Instead, it uses USB communication abstracted to behave like a serial link.
+This implementation makes the connection baud rate independent, meaning the number in `Serial.begin()` has no effect on the actual transfer speed.
+For further details on the USB implementation, refer to Figure 793 (Page 2747) of [STM32H747 Reference Manual] (OTG_FS) and the USB0 in the [Arduino GIGA R1 Schematics].

-To use this USB efficiently it is advised to arrange your data in chunks.
-In [this repository](https://github.com/vladysor/giga-r1-serial-transfer-tests) we tested different chunk sizes.
-The best one is 64-byte chunks which corresponds to above mentioned OTG_FS in reference manual.
+To maximize the USB efficiency, data should be arranged and transferred in chunks.
+Based on tests in [this repository](https://github.com/vladysor/giga-r1-serial-transfer-tests), the optimal chunk size is 64 bytes, as specified in the OTG_FS section of the reference manual.
+Below is an example of how to implement chunked data transfer via USB.

 ```c
 // chunk_size in bytes, for OTG_FS "64" is passed